kzurawel/famicomparty2/src/routes/book/14-spritemovement/+page.svelte.md

 through concepts like "variable scope" or "lifetimes".
-In assembly, though, you must handle saving and restoring the state of all registers (including the processor status register!) if you need those values to remain the same when returning from a subroutine.<Margin id="irqs">In general, it is good practice to always save and restore registers when subroutines are involved.
-Interrupts like NMI or IRQ can be called at any time - even while you are inside of another subroutine! - and it can be difficult to accurately predict what value is in a register if your subroutines / interrupt handlers are not written in a "defensive" manner.</Margin>
+In assembly, though, you must handle saving and restoring the state of all registers (including the processor status register!) if you need those values to remain the same when returning from a subroutine.<Margin id="whentosave">Thankfully, since the NES is single-threaded, the only thing that can alter register values without your knowledge is an interrupt vector - by definition, they _interrupt_ the normal flow of your code.
+That means that the main place to use this technique is in your NMI handler.</Margin>

-## Subroutine Register Management
+## Register Management

 To help you save and restore the contents of registers, the 6502 provides four opcodes: `PHA`, `PHP`, `PLA`, and `PLP`. `PHA` and